claudio-silva/cloudflare-fullstack-starter/README.md

 npm run init
 ```
 The script:
-- leaves the env templates unchanged
+- Leaves the env templates unchanged
-- copies them to `.env.local` / `.env.preview` / `.env.production` if missing
+- Copies them to `.env.local` / `.env.preview` / `.env.production` if missing
-- applies your domain values only to those `.env.*` files (safe to keep out of git)
+- Applies your domain values only to those `.env.*` files (safe to keep out of git)

 ### 4. Start development